Columnist sues Trump for calling her sex assault claim a lie

 A message requesting comment was sent to a law firm that has represented Trump in other cases.

-Carroll, a longtime advice columnist for Elle magazine, is among over a dozen women who have accused Trump of sexual misconduct or sexual assault, or both, predating his presidency.
+Carroll, a longtime advice columnist for Elle magazine, is among over a dozen women who have accused Trump of sexual misconduct or sexual assault, predating his presidency.

 She isn’t the only one to sue over his denials.
-One such case, filed by Summer Zervos, a onetime contestant on his former reality show, “The Apprentice,” is ongoing in the same Manhattan courthouse where Carroll has filed her claim.
+Another such case, filed by Summer Zervos — a onetime contestant on his former reality show, “The Apprentice” — is ongoing in the same Manhattan courthouse where Carroll has filed her claim.

 In Zervos’ case, Trump’s lawyers have said his statements weren’t defamatory, and they have tried unsuccessfully so far to get the suit dismissed or at least delayed until he is no longer in office.

 Carroll says she bumped into the then-real estate developer in the high-end store Bergdorf Goodman in 1995 or 1996, and he asked her to help him pick out a gift for “a girl” and eventually suggested lingerie.
 He suggested Carroll try on a see-through bodysuit, she said, and after a joking exchange, they went into a dressing room.

-She says Trump then pushed her against a wall, pulled down her tights and raped her as she struggled, eventually broke free and fled.
+She says Trump then pushed her against a wall, pulled down her tights and raped her as she struggled.
+Carroll said she eventually broke free and fled.

 Carroll said there were no attendants in the dressing room area.
 She didn’t file a police report but said she did tell two journalist friends.
 Both have corroborated that they were told.

-Trump said in June that Carroll was “totally lying,” termed the accusation “fake news” and called her “not my type.”
+Trump said in June that Carroll was “totally lying,” the accusation was “fake news” and she was “not my type.”

+“No pictures?
+No surveillance?
+No video?
+No reports?
+No sales attendants around??” he said in one of various statements and interviews.
+“People should pay dearly for such false accusations.”

-He also said he’d never met her, though a 1987 photo shows him and Carroll in a photo with their spouses at the time.
+He also said he had never met her, though a 1987 photo shows him and Carroll in a photo with their spouses at the time.

 “Give me a break,” Trump said of the photo, noting it shows his back to the camera.

+Carroll says she stayed mum for decades because she feared legal retribution from Trump and reputational damage, among other reasons.
+But ultimately, she said, she developed qualms about giving advice to readers without disclosing her own accounts of sexual assault.

+Carroll’s book, which also recounts other assaults Carroll says she experienced during her life, came out in July.

 The suit says Trump harmed Carroll’s reputation and career.
-It seeks unspecified damages.
+Many readers have shied from writing to a woman the president has called a liar, the suit says.